Jazz at Berlin Philharmonie

 _____________

-Years ago, as a high school marching band member, tuba and brass instruments were a fascination.
+Years ago, as a high school marching band member, tuba and brass instruments were a fascination of mine.
 Hofmeir organizes brass bands, and when it comes to Tuba, he’s in a league of his own.
 He’s the best tuba player I’ve ever heard, producing an unbelievable range of flawless sound!
 His stage presence and commentary are endearing and humorous.
 Verbal descriptions and the printed program were in German, but the audience’s reaction spoke for itself.

 Described as “progressive strings” Bartolomey and Bittmann create a young, contemporary sound adding a “unique dynamic, rocking power” to the band.
 I loved the original compositions they played with such passion.